pgsleepy/ultimatexr.io-1/content/docs/getting-started/knowledge-hub.md

 - [Adding Multiplayer Support](/docs/multiplayer/adding-multiplayer-support): Learn to set up multiplayer in UltimateXR projects.
 - [Multiplayer Technical Overview](/docs/multiplayer/technical-overview): Understand how multiplayer support works under the hood.

-## For Programmers
+## Programming Documentation

 The [Programming Guide](/docs/programming-guide/overview) contains a collection of articles to help you learn various aspects of programming with UltimateXR.
 For detailed information on specific functions and classes, check out the [API Guide](/api).

-A special section is the [How do I...?](/docs/programming-guide/how-do-i) guide, which is a collection of frequently asked questions and practical coding solutions.
+A key resource is the [How do I...?](/docs/programming-guide/how-do-i) section, which is a collection of frequently asked questions and practical coding solutions.

-This is the suggested reading for programmers, organized by the skill level needed to follow them:
+This is the suggested reading for programmers, organized by the required skill level:

 ### Beginner
 - [Source File Layout](/docs/programming-guide/architecture/source-file-layout): Explore how the UltimateXR source files are structured to facilitate collaboration.